Private Equity Groups

-If you have a question about selling or buying your business, give Andrew a call today at (916) 570 2674.
+If you have a question about selling or buying your business to a PEG, give Andrew a call today at (916) 570 2674.

 This article is reprinted as a courtesy of the International Business Brokers Association® (IBBA.)
 IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in the various aspects of a business brokerage and mergers and acquisitions.
-IBBA® has 1,950 members worldwide, with corporate headquarters in Chicago, Illinois.
+IBBA® has 1,950 members worldwide.